 To make a late election, a corporation must meet S corp eligibility criteria and have reasonable cause for missing the filing deadline.
 At this time, reasonable cause is not strictly defined by the IRS, so it makes sense to attempt to file late if you simply missed the deadline.
 When making a late filing of Form 2553, you must state that each shareholder has reported his or her income in a way that is not consistent with the intention to elect S corp status.

 Late 2553 forms should be marked with FILED PURSUANT TO REV. PROC.
 2013-30 and be appended with a detailed explanation of the circumstances that led to the late filing.
 You should address what happened to cause the late filing and when it occurred, how this occurrence resulted in a late filing, and how your financial matters were handled during this time.
 Both this explanation and the form itself must be signed by all shareholders.

 When an S corporation is formed, the taxable income of the corporation passes through to shareholders' individual tax returns.
 Corporations that do not elect S corp taxation treatment will be taxed on profits at the corporate rate of up to 35 percent, with no deduction for shareholder dividends paid.
 When shareholders receive dividends, these funds are taxed at each owner's individual tax rate, depending on his or her tax bracket.
 In most cases, the corporation pays a lower tax burden by making the S election.

 If you need help with converting your corporation or LLC to an S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.